-Cecilia is excited to join the vibrant Pittsburgh scene by serving as The Door Campaign’s Program Coordinator and PULSE Fellow.
-A Washington D.C. native and 2017 graduate of Goshen College, Cecilia holds a BA in Environmental Science/Sustainability.
+Cecilia currently serves as the Interim Executive Director at The Door Campaign.
+Originally from Washington D.C. and 2017 graduate of Goshen College, Cecilia holds a BA in Environmental Science and Sustainability.
 At Goshen College, Cecilia strived to promote conversation and action on sustainability and climate justice by serving on the Ecological Stewardship Committee and leadership of EcoPAX environmental justice club and GCDivest fossil fuel divestment campaigns.
 Pursuing her long-time passion for the health of rivers, Cecilia has conducted year-round water quality monitoring in the Elkhart (Indiana) and Anacostia (DC & Maryland) rivers.
 In her home watershed (Chesapeake Bay), she has served as a stewardship intern with the Anacostia Watershed Society and a wetland restoration intern at the Prince George’s County Department of Parks and Recreation at Patuxent River Park.
-Cecilia is an enthusiast in many areas including the urban environment, sustainability education, aquatic life, and growing and eating local food.
+Cecilia is an enthusiast in many areas, including the urban environment, sustainability education, aquatic life, and growing and eating local food.

-As program coordinator, Cecilia can be found in our downtown office and many partner schools working to ensure the all-around success of the aquaponics sustainability program.
+As Interim Executive Director Cecilia can be found in our downtown office and many partner schools working to ensure the all-around success of TDC’s 3 programs.

 Amelia grew up right outside of Pittsburgh and has always enjoyed the culture and projects that downtown has to offer.
 A 2016 graduate of Indiana University of Pennsylvania, Amelia has a degree in Applied Anthropology, minors in Spanish language and Latin American Studies, and had a personal focus in Sustainability.
 Amelia started her career with Youth Advocate Programs as a Truancy Advocate Specialist helping students and their families work with schools within Allegheny County.

-Amelia works at Brashear High School, primarily with ESL classes, using aquaponics as an interactive system to equip students for their bright futures.
+Amelia works at Manchester Youth Development Center using aquaponics as an interactive system to equip students for their bright futures.